Application Process

 Interviews and Admissions Decisions

-Following the above assessment, selected applicants are invited to participate in a formal personal interview.
-Applicants will be evaluated on the following:
+Selected applicants are invited to participate in a formal personal interview, either in person or virtually.
+Applicants are evaluated on the following criteria:

 • Communication style